 Women should freeze their eggs in their 20s and 30s.
-Since younger eggs freeze better and have a better a chance of surviving the whole process, the earlier women freeze them, the better chance the eggs have of becoming inseminated.
-Sadly, the longer women wait, the less chance they have of a successful retrieval: women in their early 30s can expect a 50 percent chance that their eggs will be able to make a baby while women 36-38 have a 35 percent chance.
-If you’re 39 or older, your chances align with in vitro fertilization (IVF) success, teetering around 15-20 percent chance per attempt.
+Since younger eggs freeze better and have a better a chance of surviving the process, the earlier women freeze them, the better chance the eggs have of becoming inseminated.
+The longer women wait, the less chance they have of a successful retrieval: women in their early 30s can expect a 50% chance that their eggs will be able to make a baby while women 36 to 38 have a 35% chance.
+If you’re 39 or older, your chances align with in vitro fertilization (IVF) success, teetering around 15% to 20% chance per attempt.

 How does the egg freezing process work?

-The first thing you’ll have to do is generate multiple eggs for retrieval; this phase lasts about ten days.
+The first thing you’ll have to do is generate multiple eggs for retrieval; this phase lasts about 10 days.
 Your doctor will prescribe fertility medications to stimulate follicle growth and produce multiple eggs, and, using a needle (a very fine needle, but a needle nonetheless), you’ll inject these medications just beneath your skin.
 To monitor the follicle growth and egg production, you’ll then be observed with ultrasounds and lab tests on a regular basis.
 Once the follicles are ready for retrieval, you’ll stop taking the fertility medication and switch to an ovulation trigger, a hormone that brings on the final phase of egg maturation.
-Egg retrieval – which is usually scheduled 36 hours after the ovulation trigger – is when the eggs are removed from your ovaries with a fine needle (there’s that needle again!) four hours before the predicted time of ovulation.
-The retrieval usually takes about 10-15 minutes while you’re under sedation.
+Egg retrieval, which is usually scheduled 36 hours after the ovulation trigger, is when the eggs are removed from your ovaries with a fine needle (there’s that needle again) four hours before the predicted time of ovulation.
+The retrieval usually takes 10 to 15 minutes while you’re under sedation.
 The retrieved eggs are then rapidly frozen and preserved until you need them.

 After the retrieval, you’re home free.
-Due to the anesthesia, most clinics require someone to take you home where you’ll rest for the remainder of the day and continue business as usual the next day.
+Due to the anesthesia, most clinics require someone to take you home, where you’ll rest for the remainder of the day.

-Now that you know how the process is done, how many times should you do it?
 If you want one child, you should only need to do one retrieval, but if you want a large family, then you should do more than one.
-The average retrieval yields ten to thirteen eggs and each group of six usually produces one reasonable attempt at pregnancy.
+The average retrieval yields 10 to 13 eggs and each group of six usually produces one reasonable attempt at pregnancy.